 In addition, the current dispersed settlement pattern is increasingly expensive to service, with public and private infrastructure networks needing to be extended and upgraded in many locations at once.
-Poor road and pedestrian connections between new developments and a lack of scale mean some residents have poor access to local shops and social infrastructure.
-This has also made servicing these areas increasingly putting pressure on social infrastructure.
+Poor road and pedestrian connections between new developments and a lack of poor access to local shops and social infrastructure.
+This has also made servicing these areas with public transport challenging.
+Some infill development is increasingly putting pressure on social infrastructure.

-A collaborative long-term view is needed for how growth can occur in a way that is costprovides transport choices and reflects Kāi Tahu values.
+A collaborative long-term view is needed for how growth can occur in a way that is costeffective, more sustainable, provides transport choices and reflects Kāi Tahu values.
 New funding mechanisms are also important to ensure the needs of the local community and visitors can be met.